-The Archives, in consultation with the Department of Finance and Deregulation, has extended the disposal freeze on selected personnel and superannuation records until 31 December 2015.
+The Archives, in consultation with the Department of Finance, has extended the disposal freeze on selected personnel and superannuation records that relate to Cornwell-type superannuation claims until 31 December 2030.

 Keep, destroy or transfer